adishourya/medm_article/src/sections/training.typ

 + what we expect from an instruction tuned. model
   - human aligned , signals learnt in pretraining as we saw from @section_instruct_models

-+ what more needs to be done
++ what more needs to be done:
+  - design a curriculum learning.
   - Train on a medical instruct dataset . not frequently available with the latest (also smallest) multimodall llm.
   - briefly talk about the influence of the size of the dataset set up @section_scaling